BEAUTY KILLED THE BEAST

 I had many answers to that question, but none that wouldn’t send her running.
 Her beauty was such that I didn’t want to scare her away.
 So tall and effortlessly poised, such a slender neck, such elegant shoulders.
 Her hair should be up, bound by ribbons, held by a net of diamonds and adamantine.
 A dress of black, ankle-length, laced up the back, shoulders left bare, should she wear.

 “I’ll show you,” I told her and guided her away from the crowd.

 “Show me?” she said, voice a little uncertain.
 She might have denied me, were it not for another golden coin spinning in my palm.

 “Yes, show you.
 Show, not tell.
 That’s the key.”

 Her face lit up again.
 “Like when they say a painting is worth a thousand words?”
 So eager to please.

 That made me think about the paintings I had stolen, the ones I had burned, the ones I had myself commissioned.
 “Something like that,” I laughed.

 I took her to a spot behind the blacksmith’s workshop.
 There was a hanging willow there, right next to the creek that turned the water wheel.
 It suited my purpose well enough.

-Four more gold coins it cost me.
-I cared not.
-I had enough to last me lifetimes.
-I had already paid her dowry’s worth twofold.
+Four more coins—twenty sovereigns—it cost me.
+Her dowry’s worth twofold.
+I cared not—money was no more precious to me than the dirt and rocks I transmuted it from.
 The gold-fever was on her skin, burning in her eyes.
 She could feel it, mingling with the fear of the unknown, of what I might do.
 Like always, the gold won out.

 “Close your eyes,” I told her when we were hidden from view by the willow.